EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 The scoring is effectuated by first asking to recalculate the metrics (.calculate_metrics) and subsequently to calculate the scores (.calculate_scores).
 Mikado will try to cache and avoid recalculation of metrics and scores as much as possible, to make the program faster.

 Metrics are an extension of the ``property`` construct in Python3.
-Compared to normal properties, they are distinguished only by the optional ``category`` attribute, whose function is only descriptive.
+Compared to normal properties, they are distinguished only by three optional descriptive attributes: ``category``, ``usable_raw``, and ``rtype``.
 The main reason to subclass ``property`` is to allow Mikado to be self-aware of which properties will be used for scoring transcripts, and which will not.
 So, for example, in the following snippet from the :ref:`Transcript class definition <transcript-class>`:

 .. code-block:: python